 The problem with maintaining the status quo lies in the rapid evolution of supply chains of all sizes in recent years.
 The rise of software-as-a-service (SaaS) platforms and cloud computing capabilities changed the landscape, and companies around the globe are now taking advantage of data and automation at a fraction of the cost of what they had typically been paying for traditional and even in-house optimization resources.

 Failure to collect, capture, and analyze data with the help of automation, will amount to over-ordering or poor carrier selection.
 The total landed costs of goods will rapidly spiral out of control, and shippers and logistics service providers will be left holding a higher freight bill and lower profit reports.
-In fact, failure to optimize operations will leave up to 40% of freight spend on the table, says Cardinal Health in Becker’s Hospital Review, and that represents a huge value that could be used to keep product price points under control, work with more carriers, and build a better, more productive workforce.
+In fact, failure to optimize operations will leave up to 40% of freight spend on the table.
+That represents a huge value that could be used to keep product price points under control, work with more carriers, and build a better, more productive workforce.

 Ultimately, supply chain optimization can transform the dismal outlook into an opportunity to achieve business growth.

 Supply chain optimization must look at the whole picture, including what’s happening in domestic and foreign markets, the state of spot rate fluctuations, how contracted service providers are changing operations to meet regulatory upheaval and more.
 Furthermore, optimization must begin with a proven resource, such as a dedicated, SaaS-based TMS.